matter-labs/zinc/docs/developer-guide.md

 ### Debug traces

-Jab provides an embedded `debug!()` macro which follows the rust format syntax:
+Jab provides an embedded `debug!()` macro which follows the Rust format syntax:

 ```rust
 debug!("a = {}, b = {}", a, b);